 At different disease stages

-There is general consensus that the age of the child at the onset of symptoms, the extent of femoral head involvement, stage of the disease and the presence of the femoral head extrusion must be considered when deciding the best treatment options.
+There is general consensus that the age of the child at the onset of symptoms, the extent of FH involvement, stage of the disease and the presence of the FH extrusion must be considered when deciding the best treatment options.
 2Children with mild disease are able to heal and recover fully without treatment.

-- Restriction of activity helps relieve pain.
-Crutches/nonweight bearing are used if symptoms are severe.15Swimming is recommended, and running-based sports should be avoided.
+- Restriction of activity with rest for 5-7 days is recommended for 5 to 7 days to relieve hip pain or stiffness.4 Crutches/non-weight bearing are used if symptoms are severe.14Swimming is recommended and running-based sports should be avoided.

 - Nonsteroidal anti-inflammatory drugs should be used for acute pain and inflammation.

-- Additional studies are needed to establish the efficacy of treatment including extracorporeal shock wave therapy, pulsed electromagnetic fields and hyperbaric oxygen in LCPD children.
-16,17,18
+- Additional studies are needed to establish the efficacy of modalities to increase femoral head strength or improve blood supply such as balneotherapy, glycosaminoglicans, bisphosphonates, plasma therapy,23 extracorporeal shock wave therapy, pulsed electromagnetic fields, and hyperbaric oxygen in LCPD children.15,1,17,18

-- Femoral varus osteotomy and pelvic osteotomy may achieve better containment of the femoral head with modest treatment effect.2
+- If FH deformity prevents hip abduction due to a contracture, percutaneous hip adductor release may be performed followed by containment therapy once the joint has been maximally abducted.19 Femoral varus osteotomy and pelvic osteotomy may achieve be6tter containment of the femoral head with modest treatment effect.

 - Arthrodiastasis (distraction of a joint) provides unloading of the hip joint.